How will my work be judged?

 All entries are anonymised, and judges are not provided with any identifying information to ensure that judging remains fair and impartial.

-Judging of all 3D finished work / entries will take place in person at the Goldsmiths' Centre.
+Judging of 2D designs and 3D finished work / entries will take place in person at the Goldsmiths' Centre.

 We ask entrants to ensure their work has no identifying marks.
 Any such marks (i.e. logos, names) will be disguised where possible.
 If we are unable to remove or hide these, your entry may unfortunately be void.